 I would!
 Especially because you get the opportunity to work really closely with your profs.
 A lot of other profs were offering to help me, and CMU students were really enthusiastic about participating.
 It’s a good way to get research experience and to explore a topic you might not be able to cover in class.
 An independent study looks great on a grad school application—and of course, you get to be in charge of everything!

-Malcolm Reimer is a 3rd year science student.
+Malcolm Reimer is a third year Science student.